-- 100% availability of our network, - the maximum average latency, or time necessary to transmit a signal, between designated POPs, and - · prompt notification of outage or disruption.

-- IIJ FiberAccess/F and IIJ DSL/F (Broadband Services).
+- 100% availability of our network, - the maximum average latency, or time necessary to transmit a signal, between designated POPs, and - prompt notification of outage or disruption. - IIJ FiberAccess/F and IIJ DSL/F (Broadband Services).
 IIJ FiberAccess/F and IIJ DSL/F are broadband Internet connectivity services that uses "FLET'S" services for fiber optic access and ADSL access provided by NTT East and West and others allowing service on a best-efforts basis.
 The services are used mainly to connect branch offices and headquarters.
 We support this service by providing guarantees of latency rates under SLA. - IIJ Mobile Service.
-This service, launched in January 2008, provides wireless broadband Internet connectivity exclusively for corporate customers as a MVNO.
-We use the wireless networks of NTT DoCoMo and EMOBILE Ltd. for mobile access network. - Dial-up Access Services.
+This service provides wireless 3G and LTE Internet connectivity service for corporate customers as a MVNO.
+We use the wireless networks of NTT DoCoMo and EMOBILE Ltd. as last-one mile access. - Dial-up Access Services.
 We offer a variety of dial-up access services for corporate use.
 Our dial-up services allow employees that are out of the office or frequent travelers, to access the Internet or their own internal networks through one of our POPs or through our roaming access points.
-When accessing their internal network, for security purposes, it is usually accessed using the VPN function that is provided by our outsourcing services or systems integration.
-Our main dial-up access services are our IIJ Dial-up Advanced, Enterprise Dial-up IP Service and IIJ Dial-up Standard. - Other Internet connectivity services.
-We offer, other than the services mentioned above, IIJ ISDN/F and IIJ Line Management/F service, which the former provides dedicated Internet access for ISDN lines and the latter the procurement of "FLET'S" services on behalf of customers.
+When accessing their internal network, for security purposes, it is usually accessed using the VPN function that is provided by our outsourcing services or systems integration. - Other Internet connectivity services.
+We offer, other than the services mentioned above, services such as IIJ ISDN/F which provides Internet access for ISDN lines, IIJ Line Management/F service that procures "FLETS" services on behalf of customers and "LaIT" (pronounced "light") service, a brand that offers high-quality services at reasonable prices to small and medium enterprises.
+The main sales channels for LaIT are through direct sales via online-web sign-up or through sales partners.